small lotus divider graphic on neutral colored background.

 8. Hathcock JN.
 Risk Assessment for Vitamins and Minerals.
 American Journal of Clinical Nutrition.

-(All sources are freely accessible via NIH, FDA, or Google Scholar.)
+All sources are freely accessible via NIH, FDA, or Google Scholar.

-Some links in this article may be affiliate links, which means this site may earn a small commission if you choose to make a purchase—at no additional cost to you.
-Products are discussed based on formulation characteristics, not sponsorship.
+Transparency and Scope: Some links in this article may be affiliate links, which means Evidence First Wellness may earn a small commission if you choose to make a purchase, at no additional cost to you.
+Products are discussed based on formulation characteristics, not sponsorship, and affiliate relationships do not determine editorial conclusions.

 This content is provided for educational purposes only and does not constitute medical advice.
 Individual health decisions should be made in consultation with qualified healthcare professionals.

 Brianna Reid is a biomedical engineer and Director of Quality in the consumer health space, where she leads quality systems, manufacturing oversight, and regulatory readiness across multiple sites.
-Her work focuses on how products are evaluated, manufactured, and controlled — bringing a systems-level perspective to supplement safety and quality.
+Her work focuses on how products are evaluated, manufactured, and controlled, with a systems-level perspective on supplement safety and quality.

 Through Evidence First Wellness, she translates complex research and industry practices into clear, practical guidance for families.
-Her approach emphasizes evidence quality, formulation decisions, and real-world tradeoffs — helping parents make informed choices without relying on trends, marketing claims, or oversimplified answers.
+Her approach emphasizes evidence quality, formulation decisions, and real-world tradeoffs, helping parents make informed choices without relying on trends, marketing claims, or oversimplified answers.

 Explore the Supplement Decision Framework →